 How to apply - Bachelor's

-Please note: This application is for international students only.
+Please note: This application is for international students (EU and non-EU) only, including international students currently studying at JU.

 STEP 1 Find a Programme